Blog Profiles: Animal Crossing Blogs

 I typically steer away from including Tumblr blogs in these posts, but Animal Crossing seems to be almost designed for Tumblr because it’s so visual and photo-worthy.

-“another animal crossing blog” was one of the Tumblrs I gravitated towards because of the incredibly scenic photos of Animal Crossing and the way the town is designed to be beautiful in a way that I will never hope to come near.
+I gravitated toward “another animal crossing blog” because of the incredibly scenic photos of Animal Crossing and the way the town is designed to be beautiful in a way that I will never hope to come near.
 The AC photos are so striking that it looks like they’re designing a movie.
 They also create cute narratives to surround the photos.

 Follow @tr00la on Twitter.